miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Version Changelog:
 ------------------

-v9.8                                                     08.05.2017
+v9.8                                                     15.05.2017
 ----
 +Lowered damage of both rifles and restored original stats to basic.
 +Corrected wrong auras of NPCs at Confession, junkyard and library.
 +Modified enemies in maze mausoleum and added a connection to Patty.
 +Fixed dead dog biting, some map details and added a Tourette line.
-+Removed some civilian Humanity losses and fixed bad warrens stairs.
++Removed civilian Humanity losses and increased Dementation 2 range.
 +Improved stat messages for Auspex, Fortidude, Potence and Protean.
-Corrected Giovanni Mansion map transition if you return from crypt.
+Restored a Milligan line and created necessary license item for it.
-Fixed infamous Skyeline random item swap bug by recompiling level.
+Corrected infamous Skyeline bug and Giovanni crypt map transition.
 Added Blood Boil explosion sound and increased decal view distance.
-Removed Python 2.7.2 update and added Hammer sources and trailers.
+Replaced Python update with map sources and improved other Extras.
-Corrected mirrored crate textures in Foxy Boxes and museum storage.
+Corrected mirrored crate textures and fixed buggy warrens stairway.
-Restored one Milligan line and created license item for it to fit.
+Fixed eyes in Lily cutscene and raised club outside music volumes.

 v9.7                                                     30.03.2017
 ----